 James Munro of Patient Opinion kicked off the day.
 “My Public Services” day was about sharing experiences, ideas, architectures for engaging public services – both learning and sharing what has been learnt.
 That includes people inside, looking out and those outside, looking in.

-How do we learn across the boundaries (something Patient Opinion has been battling with themselves)?
-There is an opportunity to redefine public services, aware from ‘users/receipts’ and ‘providers’ to a more equal metaphor where everyone can contribute and choose – and to change services – to co-create new things.
+James talked about how do we learn across the boundaries (something Patient Opinion has been battling with themselves).
+There is an opportunity to redefine public services, away from ‘users/recipients’ and ‘providers’ to a more equal metaphor, where everyone can contribute and choose – and to change services and to co-create new things.
 It isn’t clear how to do that yet, but it is an exciting possibility.

-The Iron Bridge in Shropshire is the first iron bridge that was build.
-It was designed as if it was built with wood, but cast in iron, because they didn’t know how to do anything else.
-It hard mortice joints and the common construction features of wood.
+The Iron Bridge in Shropshire was the first iron bridge that was built.
+It was designed as if it had been built with wood, although it was cast in iron, because they didn’t know how to do anything else.
+It had mortice joints and all of the common construction features of wood.
 They used the metaphors of the old technology to build the new.
-In the same way the NHS and others think of the Internet as a big survey tool, or a way to sell people things.
-What we haven’t got yet are the new metaphors – which will be something very different.
+In the same way the NHS and others think of The Internet as a big survey tool, or a way to sell people things.
+What we haven’t got yet are the new metaphors for services – which will be something very different.